 Department - Any Executive Office, Department, Agency, Office, Division, Board, Commission or Institution within the Executive Branch, excluding the Legislative Branch, Judicial Branch, Constitutional Offices, Elected Offices, Public Institutions of Higher Education, the Military Division and Independent Public Authorities.
 The term also includes Massachusetts Local Education Authorities (LEAs) when purchasing M.G.L. c.
 71B Approved Private School Programs, as defined in 808 CMR 1.00: Compliance, Reporting and Auditing for Human and Social Services.
 See also Agency.

-Designee – As referenced in 801 CMR 21.00, a State employee who has been delegated authority in writing to act on behalf of a Department Head or other Department officer in their official capacity.
+Designee – As referenced in 801cmr21.doc, a State employee who has been delegated authority in writing to act on behalf of a Department Head or other Department officer in their official capacity.

 Division of Purchased Services (DPS) - The office within the Operational Services Division of the Executive Office for Administration and Finance, which was created pursuant to MGL c.
 7, s.
 22N, for the purpose of auditing human and social service providers and establishing prices for M.G.L. c.
 71B Approved Private School Programs.
 (See also 808 CMR 1.00: Compliance, Reporting and Auditing for Human and Social Services)

 Document Number - Also referred to as the “RFR Number” or “Solicitation Number” or, after contract award, “Contract Number”.
 This is the identification number for a particular solicitation or contract.
 COMMBUYS also designates a unique bid number.